-Financial aid staff members are available at the Wenatchee and Omak campuses during normal business hours Monday through Thursday.
+Financial aid staff members are available at the Wenatchee and Omak campuses during normal business hours Monday through Friday.
 You may contact the financial aid office by e-mail at financialaid@wvc.edu or call 509.682.6810 (Wenatchee) or 509-422-7803 (Omak).
 The fax number for the Wenatchee office is 509-682-6811.
-If you are unable to contact the financial aid office during normal business hours, you may request an evening appointment, Monday through Thursday, by calling the office.
+If you are unable to contact the financial aid office during normal business hours, request an evening appointment, Monday through Thursday, by calling the office.

-The WVC Financial Aid Office corresponds with students through their school-issued e-mail address.
+The WVC Financial Aid Office corresponds with students through their college-issued e-mail address.
 Check your WVC e-mail on a regular basis.
-To find more information on how to access and use your WVC e-mail account, go to Student Tech Info under Site Index on our website, www.wvc.edu.
+To find more information on how to access and use your WVC e-mail account, there are more resources on the WVC website, wvc.edu.